-Soften the butter by bringing it to room temperature.
-Soft butter will ensure that it easily blends with the other ingredients, giving you a smooth frosting.
+Bring the butter to room temperature.
+This will make it spreadable so it blends easily with the other ingredients.
 Meanwhile, sift the powdered sugar.

-Note: Never used melted butter when a recipe calls for softened butter.
-The frosting will not mix properly and the texture will thin out and act as more of a glaze than a thick, luscious frosting.
+Note: Never used melted butter when softened butter is called for -- the frosting will not mix properly and the texture will be off.Step 3: Beat butter and sugar

 Almond: Substitute 1/2 teaspoon almond extract for the vanilla.
 Garnish frosted cake or cupcakes with toasted sliced almonds.